Basket Setting vs. Prong Setting: Understanding the Differences

 Conclusion

 Both prong and basket settings are trusted methods of making sure that the jewel stays on the ring.
-But as an added layer of assurance, the Modern Gents catalog of affordable engagement rings also comes backed by a lifetime guarantee.
+As an added layer of assurance, the Modern Gents catalog of affordable engagement rings also comes backed by a lifetime guarantee.
 No matter what type of stone setting you choose for your wedding rings or engagement rings, you can rest assured that you’re getting a great product at a reasonable price.

 Shop All Our Affordable Engagement Rings